OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 # Creating Your First Business Application

 It's time to create your business application.
-Assuming that you know what you want to have finally, this chapter will walk you through Orienteer basics configuration technicues.
-You will learn how to manage data model, create new users, configure dashboards, manage security and many other useful stuff.
+Assuming that you know what you want to have finally, this chapter will walk you through Orienteer basics configuration techniques.
+You will learn how to manage data model, create new users, configure dashboards, manage security and make many other operations with your app.

 What to show (a sample business model, a CRM from video)
 ## Building The Data Model